 Establish transportation and lodging

-Still not sure where to go?
+Planning your adventure and still not sure where to go?
 Check out current flight deals and use that to spark your wanderlust.
 Leave Destination clear, choose your starting location, select the max price you’re willing to pay, and click Search.
 From there, you’ll get a list of places.

 Kayak has an explore feature on its website that displays price tickets for anywhere in the world.
 Choose your budget and search.